aasisodiya/nodejs/notes/README.md

 > Unlike functions, and other JavaScript declarations, class declarations are not hoisted.
 [Reference](https://medium.com/tech-tajawal/javascript-classes-under-the-hood-6b26d2667677)

 > Much like their function counterparts, JavaScript class declarations are hoisted.
-However, they remain uninitialised until evaluation.
+However, they remain uninitialized until evaluation.
 This effectively means that you have to declare a class before you can use it.
 [Reference](https://scotch.io/tutorials/understanding-hoisting-in-javascript)

 > Both above points contradict each other, so I have added references just in case.
 But here is one link that explains it better [Hoisting in Modern JavaScript — let, const, and var](https://blog.bitsrc.io/hoisting-in-modern-javascript-let-const-and-var-b290405adfda) classes in JavaScript are also hoisted, and just as let or const declarations, they remain uninitialized until evaluation.
 So they are also affected by the “Temporal Dead Zone”.

-***One thing that I am sure of - let, const & class can't be called before they are declared and initialised***
+***One thing that I am sure of - let, const & class can't be called before they are declared and initialized***

 ---